rgardner/rgardner.github.io/_resources/rust.md

 has a great [tutorial][tokio-tutorial] to help you learn the ins and outs of using Tokio to write multi-threaded Rust code.

-If you want to publish your own *crate*, look over the [Rust API Guidelines][rust-api].
+If you want to publish your own crate, look over the [Rust API Guidelines][rust-api].
 It covers tips for making your code easier to use and debug in other programs, including writing effective documentation and versioning your APIs.